dunglas/doctrine-json-odm/README.md

 }
 ```

+Doctrine JSON ODM can also be used standalone, without any framework, but hasn't been redacted yet (PRs welcome!).

 ## Usage

-The library provide a new `json_document` type to map Doctrine properties.
-The content of such properties will be transformed
+Doctrine JSON ODM provides a `json_document` column type for properties of Doctrine entities.

+The content of properties mapped with this type is serialized in JSON using the [Symfony Serializer](http://symfony.com/doc/current/components/serializer.html)
-in JSON using the Symfony Serializer and stored in a JSON column in the database.
+then, it is stored in a dynamic JSON column in the database.

-Later, when the object will be hydrated, the content JSON of this column will be transformed back to its original values.
+When the object will be hydrated, the JSON content of this column is transformed back to its original values, thanks again
+to the Symfony Serializer.
-All PHP objects and structures will be preserved.
+All PHP objects and structures will be preserved (if you use Symfony >= 3.1, see thr FAQ).

-You can store any type of PHP data structures in properties mapped with the `json_document` type.
+You can store any type of (serializable) PHP data structures in properties mapped using the `json_document` type.

-Exemple:
+Example:

 ```php